yj199522/webservice/README.md

 * Password Encryption
 * Unit Testing
 * GitHub Workflow testing for before and after PR merge
+* Microservice to maintain node and postgres application
+* Building EC2 instance using Packer
+* GitHub Workflow to test the packer and deploying the instance in both dev and demo account

 ## Endpoints
 * /healthz :